Ho Man Tin Estate: Education

 Ho Man Tin Estate, including Kwun Hei Court, is in Primary One Admission (POA) School Net 34.
 Within the school net are multiple aided schools (operated independently but funded with government money) and two government schools: Farm Road Government Primary School and Ma Tau Chung Government Primary School.

+Transportation

+Although Ho Man Tin station is a 10-minute walk away, many residents choose to take other means of public transport such as buses or minibuses, that take them directly to core areas of Kowloon, such as Mong Kok or Kowloon City.